aetaix/supacms/README.md

 Thoth CMS is a simple headless CMS that allows you to create, edit, and delete content and collections.
 That's it.
 No more, no less.
 It don't require a team of DevOps to deploy it, nor a team of developers to maintain it.

 Build around Svelte 5 and TailwindCSS, Thoth provide a simple and fast interface to manage your content.
-Plus it's integrated with Vercel, so you can deploy it in a few clicks.
+Plus it's integrated with Vercel and Supabase, so you can deploy it in a few clicks.

+> **Note:** Thoth is still in development and not ready for production use.

+> Thoth: The Egyptian god of wisdom, writing, scripture, and tales.

 ## Developing